Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 \subsubsection{Ideation and Study Support Tasks}

-Tasks related to brainstorming essay ideas (T3), creating personalized study plans (T6), generating flashcards or practice quizzes (T7), and recommending learning resources (T8) display some of the largest gaps between desired automation and actual usage.
-While participants express strong interest in AI support for these tasks, their reported usage remains comparatively low.
-These tasks require contextual understanding, personalization, and alignment with individual learning goals, which participants may perceive as areas where current AI tools do not yet consistently meet their expectations.
-The pronounced gap reflects openness to AI assistance paired with reservations about its present capabilities.
+Study planning (T6), flashcard generation (T7), and resource recommendation (T8) display some of the largest desire–usage gaps.
+Although participants express strong interest in AI support, usage is comparatively low.
+These tasks require contextualization and personalization, areas where AI is perceived as inconsistently reliable, producing openness tempered by reservations.